-Area: Customers and Markets
+5.1.1 Area: Customers and Markets

-Does your firm use any form of customer loyalty program?

-Do you use the Google Analytics tool to track your website traffic?

-Do you track and analyze customer retention and churn?
+- Does your firm use any form of customer loyalty program? - Do you use the Google Analytics tool to track your website traffic? - Do you track and analyze customer retention and churn?

-Does your firm use Search Engine Optimization (SEO)?

-If so, have you revised this in the last 6 months to add new keywords or meta-data?

-Have you redesigned your website in the past 6 months to include:

-- a.
-Faster loading of the website? - b.
-Specific customer stories or recommendations? - c.
-Blogs, videos or other story-telling content? - d.
-Reworked how you describe your main product offerings? - e.
-A clear call for action to the potential customer

-Do you track the conversation rate on sales leads?

-Have you surveyed customers in the last 6 months to measure customer satisfaction?
-Did you take any specific action to improve customer satisfaction?
-Have you started using a new social media platform in the past 6 months?

-Have you introduced a change in sales protocols to make it easier or safer for customers to buy from you during the COVID-19 pandemic?

-Have you increased your use of stories, customer examples, and other content on LinkedIn?
-Have you used data to calculate your market share?

-Do you have a good set of customer personas developed, to understand ideal target customers?

-Do you use metrics or KPIs to regularly track marketing initiatives and sales growth?
+- Does your firm use Search Engine Optimization (SEO)? - If so, have you revised this in the last 6 months to add new keywords or meta-data?
+Have you redesigned your website in the past 6 months to include: - \ Faster loading of the website? - \ Specific customer stories or recommendations? - \ Blogs, videos or other story-telling content? - \ Reworked how you describe your main product offerings? - \ A clear call for action to the potential customer - \ We did not include these measures given that we looked directly at the digital presence of firms and were able to directly measure whether they had been done - Do you track the conversion rate on sales leads? - Have you surveyed customers in the last 6 months to measure customer satisfaction? - Did you take any specific action to improve customer satisfaction? - Have you started using a new social media platform in the past 6 months? - Have you introduced a change in sales protocols to make it easier or safer for customers to buy from you during the COVID-19 pandemic? - Have you increased your use of stories, customer examples, and other content on LinkedIn? - Have you used data to calculate your market share? - Do you have a good set of customer personas developed, to understand ideal target customers? - Do you use metrics or KPIs to regularly track marketing initiatives and sales growth?

+All the practices above were collected in the follow-up survey and used in both the Customers and Markets sub-index in Table A6, and the overall Business Practices index in Table 2 in the paper, with the exception of measures of website quality - which were replaced by our exercise to independently measure digital presence in a more detailed way that would have no attrition.
+We additionally separately highlight the customers personas impact in Table 2 of the paper, given that developing these was one specific task given in the training.

-Digitalization
+5.1.2 Area: Digitalization

-Have you adopted a new digital technology in the last 6 months that allows improving the product or service the firm offers?

-What percentage of your goods or services do you sell online?
+- Have you adopted a new digital technology in the last 6 months that allows improving the product or service the firm offers? - What percentage of your goods or services do you sell online?